-But the most remarkable portion of the case is that in which the Judge, when summing up, refers to a statement made by Mr. Dixon at a meeting of the shareholders after the stoppage of the bar explanatory words uttered by Mr. Dixon, or said to or domestic. uttered, and that the report of them was correct, what do they amount to?
+But we do not despair-better times are before us.
+As long as the monetary steersmen are firm to uttered, and that the report of them was correct, what do they amount to?
 For the life of us, we cannot see that they can bear any other interpretation than that if "fraud" was contemplated, or suppres-sion contemplated, that Mr. Dixon gave all the resistance in his power, and insisted on a full disclosure of the truth, which only was not done because a majority of his co-directors were against him.
 But, taking the words in their strongest sense, how can they, by any process of reasoning, be converted into legal evidence of fraud of such strength as to warrant a jury, acting under the solemn obligation of an oath, to declare that the report was issued for the purposes of fraud.
 We must say, if such evidence is to operate, no director of any company is safe against the verdict of a Manchester jury.

-The case is now before the public, and cannot fail to interest not only all directors, but all shareholders; and we trust the subject will have a full and free discussion.
+The case is now before the public, and can-not fail to interest not only all directors, but all shareholders; and we trust the subject will have a full and free discussion.
 To those who may not have the reasonable patience to go through the whole of the detailed report of the trial, the Judge's summing up and Mr. Dixon's speech will give sufficient data to come to a just decision.

-We know nothing personally of Mr. Dixon; we are only anxious for justice, and for impartial justice.
-With respect to the verdict, we are glad to hear the case is to be referred to a higher and more | shielding you from !" impartial tribunal.
+We know nothing personally of Mr. Dixon; we are only anxious for justice, and for impartial jus-tice.
+With respect to the verdict, we are glad to hear the case is to be referred to a higher and more impartial tribunal.